 Co-Director of Lincoln Studies, Knox College

 Rodney O. Davis currently serves as co-director of the Lincoln Studies Center at Knox College.
 He is an award-winning essayist and has published extensively on Lincoln and Illinois history, including Herndon’s Informants: Letters, Interviews and Statements about Abraham Lincoln, co-written with Douglas L. Wilson.
-Davis brings over 50 years of research experience with an acute knowledge of Sandburg’s most notable subject, Lincoln.
+Davis brings more than 50 years of research experience with an acute knowledge of Sandburg’s most notable subject, Lincoln.

 Ted Kooser